-During the financial year ended March 31, 2018, the Company issued a treasury direction to execute the issuance of 9,500 ordinary shares units vested under the time-based target; and the Company vested an additional 10,000 ordinary shares units for the time-based target, but the shares are not issued as of March 31, 2018.
-During the financial year ended March 31, 2017, the Company issued a treasury direction to execute the issuance of 621,500 shares for the share units vested under the time-based target.
-Except for options and share units granted and share units vested, Century did not issue or grant any ordinary shares or securities exercisable into ordinary shares.
+During the financial year ended March 31, 2019, the Company issued 10,000 ordinary shares in settlement of restricted units vested under a time-based target in the year ended March 31, 2018.
+During the financial year ended March 31, 2018, the Company issued 9,500 ordinary shares in settlement of restricted share units that vested under the time-based target; and an additional 10,000 shares units for a time-based target, but the shares were not issued as of March 31, 2018.
+Except for options and share units granted and share units vested, as previously prescribed in this paragraph.
+Century did not issue or grant any ordinary shares or securities exercisable into ordinary shares.